 In Alaska, foster parents are required to have training as part of their licensing requirements.
-There is initial training called Core Training for Resource Families and there is the ongoing training requirements after the first year of licensing.
+There is initial training called Core Training for Resource Families and there is the ongoing training requirement after the first year of licensing.

-New foster and adoptive families are encouraged to attend on-site local Core Training for Resource Parents in Anchorage, Fairbanks, Juneau, Mat-Su and Kenai/Soldotna.
-Foster families in other areas should complete either the Core Training Web Based Course or request the Core Training for Rsource Families self-study workbook.
+New foster and adoptive families are encouraged to attend on-site local Core Training for Resource Parents in Anchorage, Fairbanks, Mat-Su and Kenai/Soldotna.
+Foster families in other areas should complete either the Core Training Web Based Course or request the Core Training for Resource Families self-study workbook.
 This course gives basic information about foster children, families and the child protective system.

 Experienced foster parents may complete training through self-study or on-site training with the Alaska Center for Recourse Families or attend classes, workshops or conferences sponsored by other agencies.
 See our Alternative Training Information Sheet for more information about what is accepted for training hours.